notavailable4u/my-first-js-app/README.md

 This is the first JavaScript app that I wrote.
 It was created as part of the curriculum for the Full Stack Web Development Program at [Career Foundry](https://careerfoundry.com/en/courses/become-a-web-developer/).
 This project, including this README document, is still a work-in-progress.

+### Skills Demonstrated:
++ Create basic UI pattern using Javascript
++ Create Modal using HTML, CSS, and Javascript

 ## Projective Objective

 The objective of the project, as stated in Project Brief provided by Career Foundry, was: